marmelab/react-admin/UPGRADE.md

 ## No More props injection in custom Pagination and Empty components

-The `<List>` component renders a Pagination component when there are records to displayu, and an Empty component otherwise.
+The `<List>` component renders a Pagination component when there are records to display, and an Empty component otherwise.
 You can customize these components by passing your own with the `pagination`and `empty`props.

 `<List>` used to inject `ListContext` props (`data`, `isLoaded`, etc.) to these Pagination component.
 In v4, the component rendered by `<List>` no longer receive these props.
 They must grab them from the ListContext instead.